languagesai/documentation/docs/README.md

 ![Highlighted](_media/p_a_highlight.png)

-These words are the ones you are learning and need to review.
+These words are the ones you are learning and you need to review.
 Let's click on `rummages` to review it.

 ![Highlighted](_media/p_a_review.png ':size=250px')